HL7/US-Core/input/pagecontent/general-guidance.md

 For this RESTful search, the parameters are a series of name=\[value\] pairs encoded in the URL.
 The search parameter names are defined for each resource.
 For example, the Observation resource has the name "code" for searching on the LOINC code.
 For more information, see the [FHIR RESTful Search API]

-Note that the patient may be *implicit* in the context of some implementations (e.g., using SMART).
-Then the patient parameter can be omitted:
+Note that when the patient is *implicit* in the context of some implementations (e.g., using SMART), the patient parameter can be omitted:

 `GET [base]/[Resource-type]{?other-parameters}`

 ### Searching Multiple Patients

-Currently, most EHRs permit queries that provide a single patient id but do not support the comma-separated query or a query where the patient parameter is omitted, as described in the standard FHIR REST API.
+Currently, most EHRs permit queries that provide a single patient resource id but do not support the comma-separated query or a query where the patient parameter is omitted, as described in the standard FHIR REST API.
 Instead, a user-facing app can perform multiple "parallel" queries on a list of patient ids.
 Alternatively, the [FHIR Bulk Data Access (Flat FHIR)] specification can be used to perform a "back end" system-level query to access large volumes of information on a group of individuals.
 It can also be used to identify and query against an unknown population, such as when looking for population-based research data or population-level queries for public health surveillance.

-However, neither specification defines how a user-facing provider app is able to seek real-time "operational" data on multiple patients (such as all patients with recent lab results).
+However, neither specification defines how a user-facing provider app can seek real-time "operational" data on multiple patients (such as all patients with recent lab results).
 Opportunities to add this capability to this guide are discussed in [Future of US Core]

 <div class="bg-success" markdown="1">